Frequently asked questions

 With repeater delays, our users experience ping times to be 30-50 milliseconds.
 So, this is around 20+ times faster than satellite on an average basis.
 Now that the technical aspect of “Ping” time has been explained, one asks, “what does this really mean?”
 If you take an example web page such as cnn.com or usatoday.com.
 To load that page takes many internet transactions.
 The actual amount of data in each of those transactions is small, so the ping time is way more important than maximum download speed.
 Your typical internet page with small snippets of information will load 25 times faster on a terrestrial based internet service than a satellite-based system.
 This is the #1 reason why people use Walker WiFi.

 Here are a couple of items on the web that also discuss this topic:

-3. Satellite based internet services have a combination of daily and/or monthly data limits.
-The more you pay, the more data you can get, but once you hit your limit, you are throttled down to very slow speeds.
+3. Waller Wifi does not have any data limits.
+Satellite based internet services have a combination of daily and/or monthly data limits.
+The more you pay, the more data you can get, but once you hit your limit, you are throttled down to a slow unusable speed.
 They do typically have early morning hours that are exempt from data limits which they offer as a compromise.

 4. Walker Wifi has a 60-day complete money back guarantee, so it is an extremely easy decision to give it a try.
 Ongoing, there are no service contract so you can pause or cancel the service any time you want without penalty.
 HughesNet is famous for their "free hardware" upgrade to enable faster service which they use to entice you lock in a 2-year contact that has stiff cancellation fees.